Ethical & sustainable living

 Thankfully re-fill stores are back in and are popping up all around the country.
 Our local refill store in Redruth is the Cornish Health Store, otherwise known as Country Store Health Foods.
-They offer fresh organic produce, herbal remedies, vegan alternatives and also have a vegetarian/vegan cafe next door with pretty amazing cakes and coffee.
+They offer fresh organic produce, herbal remedies and vegan alternatives.

 Bring your own bag, or use one of their plastic free options.

 There is so much plastic waste associated with toiletries that are super easy to change.
 You can find ethical alternatives in most health food and refill stores, like the one listed above.
 From bamboo toothbrushes, toothpaste tablets, soap bars to menstrual cups.

 Soap Bars - This one took me a little longer to incorporate as I didn't believe shampoo and conditioner bars would work as well the bottled variety, but I was so wrong!
 In fact my hair has been in better condition since using them.
 My favourite company for this is Natural Wisdom, I have no doubt that they use the best ingredients for our skin and the environment.

 Plant based Diet

 This topic is a little controversial - we are not saying you must go vegan or vegetarian, but if EVERYONE ate less meat, the world would probably thank us.
 Whether you join in on 'Meat Free Monday's' or limit meat to only once a week, it all helps.
 Replace this with more plant based foods and your health will also benefit.
 Want some facts?
 Click here to read some statistics.